tezos/tezos-mirror/src/proto_alpha/lib_delegate/test/README.md

 * It is also possible to control round durations, but it recommended to use at least 3 seconds (the default).
 * Finally, proposal slots can be controlled with the `delegate_selection` field.
-Its value can either be `Random` for random selection of slots or `Round_robin_over` with `Signature.public_key list list` inside.
 The nested lists specify slot owners per level and round.
+Note that if not provided, a seed nonce will be bruteforced to obtain the desired delegate selection.

 ```ocaml
   let open Mockup_simulator in